Thijs-Riezebeek/subtitles/README.md

 composer require thijsr/subtitles
 ```

-OR by adding it to your `composer.json` manually:
+Or by adding it to your `composer.json` manually:

 ```json
 "require": {